nmehlei/GearVRSpaceShooter/README.md

 ## Description

-GearVRSpaceShooter* is a mobile-oriented 3D VR-based Science Fiction Space Shooter that uses a gyroscope-based controller to emulate a joystick as input medium.
+GearVRSpaceShooter is a mobile-oriented 3D VR-based Science Fiction Space Shooter that uses a gyroscope-based controller to emulate a joystick as input medium.
 It was implemented with Unity as well as the Oculus SDK.

 The project idea had it's origin in the dire need to have the most immersive flight input method in a world where there are no (or very few) joystick-like input methods available for mobile devices.
 It was developed in the context of an academic exercise to showcase a component implementation of realtime interactive input handling.

 Though there is, as of now, no further development planned, I am open to anyone who wants to contribute in some way.

-* yes, I am awesome at naming stuff

 ## Usage of demo app